Andrewsper/CS431ObstacleAvoidanceRobot/README.md

         create AvoidanceRobot's Twist object and initialize its linear.x and angular.z values to 0.0

-        calculate the optimal detection range given the robot radius and the requested collison distance called theta
+        calculate the optimal detection range given the robot radius and the requested collision distance called theta

         create a thread to run the control loop

         create a thread to listen to the /scan messages

     ros_lds_callback

     input: msg (array of LaserScan messages)
     output: updates robot ranges array

-        aquire the lds data condition
+        acquire the lds data condition

         set AvoidanceRobot's range array to the new set of lds ranges